-Schemes of work by Year - Key Stage 4
+Schemes of work by Year - Key Stage 4 (AQA syllabus)

-Fourth Year: basketball, rugby/cross country/rowing, gym (fitness/hockey), swimming (strokes and standards), summer sport developement - volleyball/cricket, athletics/cricket/swimming/tennis/rowing/orienteering
+Year 10: basketball, rugby/cross country/rowing, gym (fitness/hockey), swimming (strokes and standards), summer sport developement - volleyball/cricket, athletics/cricket/swimming/tennis/rowing/orienteering

-Fifth Year: Fourth year option carried through - basketball/badminton/table tennis, gym - fitness/hockey, swimming, cross country
+Year 11: Fourth year option carried through - basketball/badminton/table tennis, gym - fitness/hockey, swimming, cross country

 13+ Extra-curricular activities

 Extra games options are offered including rowing, hockey and fitness.
-Again a whole range of school teams function at this level as well as opportunities in clubs to develop basketball, badminton, table tennis, sailing and climbing
+Again a whole range of school teams function at this level as well as opportunities in clubs to develop basketball, badminton, table tennis, sailing and climbing.

 Physical Education - Sixth Form

 Sixth Form students take PE and several students have written about what is on offer in the Sixth Form sport section.